danielberber/Kraken/README.md

 ```sh
  Set-DBSettings
 ```
 - credentials: enter the sql login and password previously created on the repository server.
-It has to be a sql account, trusted authentication is not supported at the moment.
+It has to be a sql account, trusted authentication is not supported for now.
 - dbserver: sqlservername.fqdn.com\instancename (enter the server name on this format)
 - dbname: Kraken (it could be any name but use Kraken for identification purposes)